GoldsteinE/gh-blog/tlsign/README.md

 Thankfully, ring [allows you to pass `&dyn SecureRandom`][ring-random], so we can just implement it for our type and haha nope it’s sealed.
 Why is it sealed.

-I forked ring locally to unseal the trait and hacked on it for some more time, but after some more experimentation I realized that patching ring to use my random generator everywhere is slow, arduous and not very fun, so I took a step back.
+I forked ring locally to unseal the trait and hacked on it for some more time, but after further experimentation I realized that patching ring to use my random generator everywhere is slow, arduous and not very fun, so I took a step back.

 All these random generators are seeded from `getrandom()`, it would be much easier to just patch that.